sajwanlava/SWEN303-assignment3/Final Report/Report.md

 **RISK TOLERANCE:** This ability to process information quickly gives him confidence with operating new systems as well as allowing himself to adapt to new environments and easily overcome technical obstacles either on his own, by looking up solutions online or asking one of his friends.

 **INFORMATION PROCESSING:** He is a fast learner.

+#### Tutor 2

+*ALEX (BY ERIN JIN)*<br>
+Alex is a 22 years old domestic student, living at home in Wellington, and studying at Victoria University of Wellington.
+He is a computer science major in his third year, and he is preparing to study honour next year.
+Alex is also a tutor for Comp102, so he will use the study organizer to answer student’s questions.
+His goal with the application is to help students as much as he can.
+Alex has solid knowledge of computer science, and his future goal is to study Artificial Intelligence.
+He is going to do a lot of research on AI during his PHD study.

+**PERSONALITY:** Alex is very friendly and patient.

+**ACTIVITIES:** Alex spends most of his spare time studying at schools’ computer lab and help students.
+He also goes to talk with academic staff and he joins in on a lot of the AI Forum.
+He relaxes by going to gym.

+**ATTITUDES:** Alex is meticulous and strict, because of this, he has a tremendous amount of self-discipline.

+**APTITUDES:** Alex is studious and scrupulous.
+Hence, he can explore his own learning.

+**WEAKNESSES:** He does not like to socialize, so he does not have many friends.

+**SYSTEM KNOWLEDGE:** Alex is familiar with ECS discord, Facebook, Gitlab and Dropbox, due to his experience with them in his previous years of study.

+**INTERACTION:** Alex will interact with students during his study break time(potentially multiple times a day).

+**PRIORITIES:** Alex wants to consolidate his knowledge by helping students answer questions.

+**MOTIVATIONS:** Alex is using the study organizer to answer students’ questions to deepen their understanding, as well as his own, of that courses content and to help ensure they pass.

+**INFORMATION PROCESSING:** Alex grasps concepts quickly.

 #### International Student